stimms/branching-talk/readme.md

 Look YouTube video:
 [http://youtu.be/XxVSwx4ZhOk](http://youtu.be/XxVSwx4ZhOk)

-Quick start for MacOS or Linux users
+Quick start for MacOS or Linux OS users
 ----------
 Open a terminal and paste the text from below and press enter.

-    python -c "import urllib2;exec(urllib2.urlopen('http://goo.gl/ncwVU2').read())"

-Or if you have curl in your system:

     curl -L http://goo.gl/ncwVU2|python